smartgic/ovos-api/README.md

 * Install or uninstall skills
 * Retrieve information *(version, location, name, etc...)*
-* Reload configuration to notify services if a change occured
+* Reload configuration to notify services if a change occurred
 * Delete TTS cache files
-* Microphone mute and unmute *(software)*
+* Microphone mute and un-mute *(software)*
 * Stop any speech or audio output
 * And more!